 conclusions

-Recall that disputes about the number of deaths are ongoing to this day.
+Let us remember that disputes about the number of deaths continue to this day.

-Almost 27 million citizens of the USSR died during the war (the exact number is 26.6 million).
+During the war, almost 27 million citizens of the USSR died (the exact number is 26.6 million).
 This amount included:

-• military personnel killed and died from wounds;
+• killed and died from wounds of military personnel;

-• executed by firing squad (according to the results of various denunciations);
+• executed by firing squad (based on various denunciations);

 • missing and captured;

-• representatives of the civilian population, both in the occupied territories of the USSR, and in other regions of the country, in which, due to the ongoing hostilities in the state, there was an increased mortality from starvation and disease.
+• representatives of the civilian population, both in the occupied territories of the USSR and in other regions of the country, in which, due to the ongoing hostilities in the state, there was an increased mortality rate from hunger and disease.

 This also includes those who emigrated from the USSR during the war and did not return to their homeland after the victory.
-The vast majority of the dead were men (about 20 million).
-Modern researchers argue that by the end of the war, of the men born in 1923. (i.e. those who were 18 years old in 1941 and could be drafted into the army) about 3% survived.
-By 1945, there were twice as many women as men in the USSR (data for people aged 20 to 29).
+The vast majority of those killed were men (about 20 million).
+Modern researchers claim that by the end of the war, of the men born in 1923. (i.e. those who were 18 years old in 1941 and could be drafted into the army) about 3% remained alive.
+By 1945, there were twice as many women in the USSR as men (data for people aged 20 to 29 years).

-In addition to the actual deaths, a sharp drop in the birth rate can also be attributed to human losses.
-So, according to official estimates, if the birth rate in the state remained at least at the same level, the population of the Union by the end of 1945 should have been 35-36 million people more than it was in reality.
-Despite numerous studies and calculations, the exact number of those who died during the war is unlikely to ever be named.
+In addition to the actual deaths, human losses include a sharp drop in the birth rate.
+Thus, according to official estimates, if the birth rate in the state had remained at least at the same level, the population of the Union by the end of 1945 should have been 35–36 million more people than it was in reality.
+Despite numerous studies and calculations, the exact number of those killed during the war is unlikely to ever be known.

-For the first time after the end of the Second World War, it was impossible to count the losses.
-Scientists tried to keep accurate statistics of the dead of the Second World War by nationality, but the information became really accessible only after the collapse of the USSR.
-Many believed that the victory over the Nazis was due to a large number dead.
-The statistics of the Second World War were not seriously kept by anyone.
+At first, after the end of the Second World War, it was impossible to count losses.
+Scientists tried to keep accurate statistics of those killed in World War II by nationality, but information became truly accessible only after the collapse of the USSR.
+Many believed that victory over the Nazis was achieved thanks to a large number dead.
+No one seriously kept statistics on the Second World War.

 The Soviet government deliberately manipulated the numbers.
 Initially, the number of deaths during the war was about 50 million people.
-But by the end of the 1990s, the figure had risen to 72 million.
+But by the end of the 90s the figure increased to 72 million.

-The table provides a comparison of the losses of the two great 20th century:
+The table provides a comparison of the losses of the two major 20th centuries:

 Duration of hostilities 4.3 years 6 years